 Can you put the ceramic part of a slow cooker in the oven?
 Crock-Pots are electrical appliances that should be used on the kitchen countertop, in an oven (up to 400°F), or inside a microwave.

-If you want your meal cooked at higher temperatures than 209 degrees Fahrenheit, then use another pot and roast it in the oven instead of using the Crock-Pot insert.
+If you want your meal cooked at higher temperatures other than 209 degrees Fahrenheit, use another pot and roast it in the oven instead of using the Crock-Pot insert.
 (What can you use instead of a slow cooker?)

-Also, the ceramic dish is only safe up to this temperature so if you need more heat input during cooking, put it into the oven for additional time.
+Also, the ceramic dish is only safe up to this temperature, so if you need more heat input during cooking, put it into the oven for additional time.

 Keep these general safety guidelines handy when considering how best to cook with your slow cooker: always follow the manufacturer’s instructions; never leave it unattended while running; keep the lid closed as much as possible; don’t overfill crockpot contents unless liquid has been added beforehand.”